Helping You Cut Through Complexity

 • What is my CODE of conduct?

-Do you have that one employee who leaves you wondering why they just don’t get it?
-Here’s the thing… it’s probably you.
-Yes, I know you are trying hard, and you probably feel like you’ve tried everything, but the odds are that you actually haven’t.
 Each of us thinks a little differently, learns a little differently, and processes a little differently.
 At some point, you are going to cross paths with an employee or a manager who thinks, learns, and processes in the exact opposite that you do.
-Both of you will wonder (with that little inside voice), “What is wrong with this person?”
-The manager will try to explain something again.
+Both of you will wonder why they just don't get it.
+The manager tries to explain something again.
 The employee tries asking questions again.
 By the third time this happens, our brains tell us there’s a pattern here, and we start expecting to talk past each other and looking for signs that we have.
 That doesn’t mean you give up.
 It means you find a different way.
 If you are ready to have this kind of conversation, please download my tip sheet on what to do when you are Talking Past an Employee.

-Just genuinely holding this conversation may provide most of the reset you need as it puts you both on track to listening to each other again.
-And perhaps you both develop an inner voice that says, “Let me try this a different way.”
-I’d love to see your thoughts in comments and would be happy to help you game this out if this post reached you at just the right time.
-Please contact me with any questions at jennifer.n.youngblood@gmail.com.
+Just genuinely holding this conversation may provide most of the reset you need -- it puts you both on the path of listening to each other again.
+And, perhaps you both develop an inner voice that says, “Let me try this a different way.”